 Best Free GLP-1 Samples in 2026

-We tested every program in the U.S. that markets itself as a “free GLP-1 sample.”
+We reviewed every program in the U.S. that markets itself as a “free GLP-1 sample.”
 Most aren't free.
 A few are close enough to count, and a smaller few are genuinely under $50 all-in for the first month — the bar we use as our editorial cutoff.
 This guide ranks the ten programs that meet it, with the actual price after the introductory window, eligibility requirements, and a reader-verified active-offer score updated weekly.

 The reality of “free GLP-1 samples” in 2026 is shaped by three forces: federal sampling rules that prevent manufacturers from giving pens directly to patients, a maturing copay-assistance ecosystem from Novo Nordisk and Eli Lilly that hits $0–$25 per month for eligible commercially insured patients, and a still-active compounded GLP-1 market that offers month-one introductory rates well under retail.
-We tested all three paths, and the ranking below reflects what actually delivers — not what the home-page banner promises.
+We reviewed all three paths, and the ranking below reflects what actually delivers — not what the home-page banner promises.

 The 2026 ranking